On the iterated estimation of dynamic discrete choice games: Introduction

 In multiple-agent dynamic games, \cite{aguirregabiria/mira:2007} show that the asymptotic distribution of the $K$-PML estimators is {\it not} invariant to $K$.
 They consider two specific choices of $K$.
 On the one hand, they consider the $1$-PML estimator, which they refer to as the two-step pseudo maximum likelihood (PML) estimator.
 On the other hand, they propose a sequential nested pseudo likelihood (NPL) algorithm, which consists in increasing $K$ until the $K$-PML estimator converges (i.e., $\hat{\alpha}_{(K-1)-PML}=\hat{\alpha}_{K-PML}$).
 We refer to the estimator resulting from the convergence the NPL algorithm as the $\infty$-PML estimator.\footnote{\cite{aguirregabiria/mira:2007} propose the sequential NPL algorithm as a way of computing their NPL estimator.
 To define the NPL estimator, we first define the NPL fixed points as all the pairs of $(\hat{\alpha},\hat{P})$ that satisfy two conditions: (a) given $\hat{P}$, $\hat{\alpha}$ maximizes the PML criterion function in Eq.\ \eqref{eq:ML_criterion_intro} and (b) given $\hat{\alpha}$, $\hat{P}$ is a fixed point of the best response CCP mapping in Eq.\ \eqref{eq:CCPMap_intro}.
 Then, the NPL estimator is the $\hat{\alpha}$ of the NPL fixed point that maximizes the PML criterion function.} Under some conditions, \cite{aguirregabiria/mira:2007} show that the $1$-PML and $\infty$-PML estimators are consistent and asymptotically normal estimators of $\alpha^* $, i.e.,

-Importantly, under additional conditions, \cite{aguirregabiria/mira:2007} show that $\Sigma_{1-PML}-\Sigma_{\infty-PML}$ is positive definite, that is, the $\infty$-PML estimator is asymptotically more efficient than the $1$-PML estimator.
-So, even though iterating the $K$-PML estimator until convergence can be computationally costly, it improves asymptotic efficiency.
+Importantly, under additional conditions, \cite{aguirregabiria/mira:2007} show that $\Sigma_{1-PML}-\Sigma_{\infty-PML}$ is positive definite, that is, the $\infty$-PML estimator is more efficient than the $1$-PML estimator.
+So, although iterations of the policy mapping may be burdensome, they can improve efficiency within the $K$-PML class.

 In later work, \cite{pesendorfer/schmidt-dengler:2010} indicate that the sequential algorithm used to compute the $\infty$-PML estimator may be inconsistent in certain games with unstable equilibria.
 The intuition for this is as follows.
 Recall that the $\infty$-PML estimator is defined as the limit of the $K$-PML estimator when $K$ is increased until its convergence.
 For a given data sample, sampling error implies that the estimator of the CCPs $\hat{P}_{K}$ differs from the equilibrium CCPs.
 In an unstable equilibrium, increasing $K\to\infty $ can derail $\hat{P}_{K}$ away from the (unstable) equilibrium CCPs, regardless of the sample size $n$.
 As a consequence of this, the algorithm used to compute $\infty$-PML may produce inconsistent results in the relevant asymptotic framework in which we first consider $ K\to\infty $ and then consider $n\to\infty$.\footnote{Note that this inconsistency would disappear under an asymptotic framework in which we first consider $n\to\infty$ and then consider $K\to\infty$.
-Unfortunately, by definition, this asymptotic framework is not the relevant one to analyze the asymptotic properties of the $\infty$-PML.} In this paper, we avoid the problem raised by \cite{pesendorfer/schmidt-dengler:2010} because we consider an asymptotic analysis for $K$-stage PI estimators with a fixed $K$ and $n\to\infty$.
+Unfortunately, by definition, this asymptotic framework is not the relevant one to analyze the asymptotic properties of the $\infty$-PML.} In this paper, we avoid the problem raised by \cite{pesendorfer/schmidt-dengler:2010} because we consider an asymptotic analysis for $K$-stage PI estimators with $K\in \mathbb{N}$ and fixed as $n\to\infty$.

 \cite{pesendorfer/schmidt-dengler:2008} consider the estimation of dynamic discrete choice games using a class of minimum distance (MD) estimators.
 Specifically, their objective is to minimize the sample criterion function $\hat{Q}=\hat{Q}_{MD}$, given by